-- Be courageous – During difficult situations leaders have the courage to say what is needed because is the right thing to do.
+- Be courageous – During difficult situations leaders have the courage to say what is needed because it is the right thing to do.
 By not facing your challenges you are failing your team.

 - Praise in public and admonish in privacy – Recognition is longed for by employees, especially among peers.
-Save the constructive criticism for behind closed door sessions.
+Save the constructive criticism for behind closed-door sessions.
 Make sure the balance of emphasis is heavily tilted towards the praise side.

 - Be a coach – Understand your role.
 Leaders should build their teams as opposed to criticize them.
 Work to help them grow and become better individuals and leaders themselves.